team-pltb/pltb/README.md

 - `default`: implies target `avx`
 - `clean`: standard cleanup

-Note that, the first 6 targets use gcc with optimization level O3, C language standard gnu99 and very restrictive compiler warnings enabled.
+Note, that the first 6 targets use gcc with optimization level `O3`, C language standard gnu99 and very restrictive compiler warnings enabled.
 All builds use mpicc to accomplish the actual compilation against your installed MPI implementation.

 ## Usage

 ### Command-line interface:
-- `-f/--data <datafile>;`:  *mandatory* argument with filepath to dataset. supported formats: PHYLIP or FASTA
+- `-f/--data <datafile>;`:  *mandatory* argument with filepath to dataset.
+Supported formats: PHYLIP or FASTA
 - `-b/--opt-freq`: *optional* flag instructing pll to use *optimized* base frequencies
-- `-l/--lower-bound <index>;`: *optional* lower index bound for matrices to be checked. index value will be *included*. default = 0
+- `-l/--lower-bound <index>;`: *optional* lower index bound for matrices to be checked.
+Index value will be *included*. default = 0
-- `-u/--upper-bound <index>;`: *optional* upper index bound for matrices to be checked. index value will be *excluded*. default = 203
+- `-u/--upper-bound <index>;`: *optional* upper index bound for matrices to be checked.
+Index value will be *excluded*. default = 203
-- `-n/--npthreads <number>;`: *optional* number of threads used per process in model evaluation phase. default = 1
+- `-n/--npthreads <number>;`: *optional* number of threads used per process in model evaluation phase.
+Default = 1
-- `-s/--npthreads-tree <number>;`: *optional* number of threads used when conducting tree search. default = 1
+- `-s/--npthreads-tree <number>;`: *optional* number of threads used when conducting the tree search.
+Default = 1
-- `-r/--rseed <value>;`: *optional* random seed for model evaluation phase. affects the start tree on which model optimizations are applied. default = 0x12345
+- `-r/--rseed <value>;`: *optional* random seed for model evaluation phase.
+Affects the starting tree on which model optimizations are applied.
+Default = 0x12345
 - `-c/--config`: *optional* flag instructing the program configuration to be printed before starting execution of the main program
-- `-p/--progress`: *optional* flag instructing the program to show a progress bar in model evaluation phase. only effective in (MPI) parallel version
+- `-p/--progress`: *optional* flag instructing the program to show a progress bar in model evaluation phase.
+Only effective in (MPI) parallel version
-- `-g/--with-gtr`: *optional* flag instructing the program to additionally conduct a tree search with gtr
+- `-g/--with-gtr`: *optional* flag instructing the program to additionally conduct a tree search with the GTR-model

 ### MPI
 The model evaluation phase comes with a MPI Master/Worker parallelization.
-Running it with `mpirun -np <#processes> ./pltb args...` will lead to the execution with 1 master process and #processes - 1 worker processes.
+Running it with `mpirun -np <#processes> ./pltb args...` will lead to the execution with one master process and (#processes - 1) worker processes.
-As the pthread parallelization uses thread-to-core-pinning it is recommend to choose ((#processes - 1) * npthreads + 1) lower or equal the amount of cores to use.
+As the pthread parallelization uses thread-to-core-pinning it is recommend to choose ((#processes - 1) * #npthreads + 1) lower or equal the amount of cores to use.